jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

-_Mysterium Paschale_ by Hans Urs Van Balthasar
+_Mysterium Paschale_ by Hans Urs Von Balthasar
 _Temple and Contemplation: God’s Presence in the Cosmos, Church, and Human Heart_, Various
 The original _Dune_ series by Frank Herbert
 _The First Philosophers: The Presocratics and Sophists_ by Robin Wakefield